-This chocolate trifle is to-die-for good.
-I get rave reviews every time I make my famous chocolate brownie trifle!
+Our Chocolate Trifle is to-die-for good.
+We get rave reviews every time we make this famous chocolate mousse trifle recipe.

-Whether you call it a chocolate trifle, a brownie trifle, a chocolate mousse trifle, this baby will knock your socks off by any name!
+Whether you call it a chocolate triffle, a brownie trifle, a chocolate mousse trifle, this baby will knock your socks off.
 I mean…how do you go wrong with chocolate on chocolate on chocolate on whipped cream?
-I’m tellin’ ya, this one’s a crowd pleaser!
+I’m tellin’ ya, this one is a major crowd pleaser.

 What is a trifle?